This article is part of a larger series on Press Release.

-For example, if you own a software company and are launching a product, add quotes from your beta testers and industry experts who can speak to its industry impact.
-These quotes not only add a human aspect to your news (making it more relatable), but also add credibility to it.
-It’s not just you touting the benefits of your new product—it’s also those who have tested it and those who know the gaps in the industry and how to assess a quality contribution.
+For example, a software company launching a new app could add quotes from beta testers or from industry experts who can attest to its industry impact.
+This not only adds a human aspect (making it more relatable), but also adds credibility.
+Instead of you touting the benefits of your new product, it’s being endorsed by industry experts and people who have tested it.

-- Offer new, authentic information: Use quotes to offer new information, not just a fancy description of your announcement or a pat on your company’s back.
+- Offer new, authentic information: Use quotes to offer new information, not just a restatement of your announcement or a pat on your company’s back

-- Offer choices: Offer two to three quotes from different perspectives so journalists can choose what fits their stories and angles.
+- Offer choices: Provide two to three quotes from different perspectives so journalists can choose what fits their stories and angles

 6. Include Multimedia

-- Include high-resolution images: Many press release distribution services specify the resolution they recommend and accept for images attached to your press release.
+- High-resolution images: Many press release distribution services specify the resolution they recommend and accept for images attached to your press release.
 Follow their recommendations for the best results.

-- Use proprietary multimedia: Use your own photos that represent your product or event.
-That will make sure you aren’t violating copyright, and makes it more likely that you’ll have a unique and eye-catching image to draw attention to your release.
+- Use proprietary multimedia: Use your own photos representing your product or event.
+This ensures you aren’t violating copyright and makes it more likely to have a unique and eye-catching image to draw attention to your release.